Lamarelgrande2021/alx-low_level_programming/README.md

-How to compile on c
+How to assemble on c